JetBrains-Research/KEEPs/KEEP.md

 fun foo(val content: String | ConnectionError | DbError): Int | OtherError
 ```

-There may be even no common type in the union:
+There may be even no non-error type in the union:

 ```kotlin
 fun logError(val error: ConnectionError | DbError)